warthog618/go-gpiocdev/README.md

 ### Line Values

 Lines must be requsted using [*Chip.RequestLines*](#line-requests) before their values can be accessed.

 #### Read Input

-The current line level can be read with the [*Value*](https://pkg.go.dev/github.com/warthog618/gpiod#Line.Value)
+The current line value can be read with the [*Value*](https://pkg.go.dev/github.com/warthog618/gpiod#Line.Value)
 method: